 Instructions

-- In a large bowl, add butter, brown sugar, and granulated sugar.
-Using a hand mixer or stand mixer, cream together until light and fluffy, about a minute.
-Add eggs and vanilla extract.
-Beat until fluffy, about a minute.
+- In a large bowl, add melted butter, brown sugar, and granulated sugar.
+Stir to combine.
+Add eggs and vanilla extract and stir until incorporated.

 - Cover bowl or wrap dough in wax paper.
-Chill for at least one hour (or up to 3 days) in the refrigerator.
-Refrigerating helps the flavors meld, creates a chewier texture, and make a firm dough that's easy to roll into balls.
+Chill for at least one hour (24 hours or more is ideal) in the refrigerator.
+Refrigerating helps the flavors meld, creates a chewier texture, and firms up the dough so it spreads less in the oven.

 - Preheat oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper (do not grease your baking sheet, this causes the cookies to spread more in the oven).
 Set aside.

-- If your dough has been in the refrigerator for more than an hour, allow to set on the countertop for 10 minutes to soften slightly.
-Scoop dough using a medium cookie scoop or shape by hand into 1.5 inch balls.
+- Scoop dough using a medium cookie scoop or shape by hand into 1.5 inch balls.

 Equipment Recommendations